obhq/kernel-dumper/README.md

 sudo python3 pppwn.py --interface=enp0s3 --fw=1100 --stage2=kernel-dumper.bin
 ```

-Wait for a notification `Dump completed!` then shutdown the PS4 (not putting it into rest mode).
+Wait for a notification `Dump completed!`.
+This may take a couple of minutes depend on how fast is your USB drive.
+Then shutdown the PS4 (not putting it into rest mode).
 Once the PS4 completely shutdown unplug the USB drive to grab `kernel.elf`.

 ## Building from source